aashabranner/MiskatonicStats/README.md

-# MiskatonicStats
-#contains a fabricated data set that covers various statistics taken at the fabricated
-#Miskatonic Public Library.
-#the file is a .csv that can be saved in your working directory and recalled for use.
+# MiskatonicStats contains a fabricated data set that covers various statistics taken at the fabricated Miskatonic Public Library.The file is a .csv that can be saved in your working directory and recalled for use.